Evo Morales lands in Mexico after fleeing Bolivia | DW | 12.11.2019

 Former Bolivian President Evo Morales arrived in Mexico after being granted asylum there.
 Morales said he would always be watching events back home – and vowed to return "with more strength and energy."

-The former president wore a blue short-sleeved shirt and shook Ebrard's hand as he stepped down from the plane.
+The former president stepped off the plane wearing a light blue short-sleeved shirt and shook Ebrard's hand.

 Ebrard announced Morales arrival in a tweet.